m1k3r0ss/flashcardtkinter/README.md

 1. Select a language from the "Language" menu.
 2. Click the buttons to navigate through flashcards.
-3. Use the "Weak" button to mark words for further practice.
+3. Use the "Cross" button to mark words for further practice.

 ## Adding Custom Word Lists